How to Make Marry Me Chicken Pasta

 Calories 780 cal

 This Marry Me chicken pasta will make anyone say, “I do!”
-The classic combo of sun-dried tomatoes, spinach, and cream can’t be topped.
+The classic combo of sun-dried tomatoes, spinach, and cream is unbeatable.
+Nothing can top it.

 Ingredients